Nenkai/ffxvi-modding/docs/modding/creating_mods_fft.md

 ## Creating Mods for the FFTIVC Mod Loader

+First, extract the game files using FF16Tools.
+Refer to [this page](https://ffhacktics.com/wiki/FFT/TIC/PAC_Files) for more information about files.

 Once you have modded assets you'd like to mod into the game:

 1. First, follow the [Reloaded II Creating Mods tutorial](https://reloaded-project.github.io/Reloaded-II/CreatingMods/) for general information about creating a mod for Reloaded-II.